kleinundzusammen/sync/README.md

 # A salt formula for syncing web files across multiple web servers.

-This formula utilizes lsyncd, csync2, and xinetd.
+This formula utilizes lsyncd, csync2.

 These states are very, very version specific.
 Only tested so far on Ubuntu 12.04, Lsyncd 2.0.4.
 The lua for the lsyncd